muffpy/muffpy.github.io/about.markdown

 permalink: /about/
 ---

-This is a personal web blog.
-I (plan to) write down some thoughts that relate to my work, interests and favourite books among other things.
+This is a personal web blog where I write down some thoughts that relate to my work, interests and favourite books among other things.
 The blog itself is very sparse right now so I haven't added any taxonomy pages.
 As I write down more pieces, the blog will be geared for a better user experience.

-This website was created using [Jekyll](https://github.com/jekyll) and [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes).
+This website was created using [Jekyll](https://github.com/jekyll).

+[Here's my GitHub page](https://github.com/muffpy) where you will find the source code for this blog.